Skip to Content

 ConstantValueDescription

-holisticyearLength335,317Length of Holistic-Year in years
+holisticyearLength335,317Length of Earth Fundamental Cycle in years

 perihelionalignmentYear1246Last year longitude of perihelion aligned with solstice (J. Meeus)